28th July 2021

 Higher-grade respirators, like FFP2 masks, are designed to also filter finer aerosols coming in - so they offer a higher level of protection.

-All disposable surgical masks must conform to certain minimum filtration standards, which reusable versions do not (although a voluntary standard is in place, and stricter standards are being worked on), so there's a bit more certainty about what you're getting when buying a disposable version.
+All disposable surgical masks must conform to certain minimum filtration standards, which reusable versions do not (although a voluntary minimum performance agreement is in place), so there's a bit more certainty about what you're getting when buying a disposable version.

 Environmental groups have raised concerns about the impact that single-use face masks, which are made of plastic, is having on the environment.